manojkgorle/hypersdk/examples/morpheusvm/README.md

 }
 ```

-The Verify() function logic defines if the verifiction process stays independent of circuit, but holds the security gaurantee. i.e the proof is somehow related to the msg.
-Our implementation of Verify function is circuit specific, but can simply be made independent of circuit if we donot want to have pubWit derived from msg.
+The Verification function logic defines the circuit-dependent or circuit-specific verification but holds the security guarantee. i.e the proof is somehow related to the msg.
+Our implementation of the verification function is circuit-specific, but this can be made circuit-independent if we avoid deriving public witness from `msg`(this is an extra check to verify if the proof corresponds to the public witness derived from the `msg`).

 ```go
 func (s *SNACS) Verify(_ context.Context, msg []byte) error {